SUMMARY OF SIGNIFICANT ACCOUNTING PRINCIPLES AND PRACTICES (Policies) |

 Long-Lived Assets

 Long-lived assets to be held and used are initially recorded at cost.
 The carrying value of these assets is evaluated for recoverability whenever adverse effects or changes in circumstances indicate that the carrying amount may not be recoverable.
 Impairments are recognized if future undiscounted cash flows from operations are not expected to be sufficient to recover long-lived assets.
 The carrying amounts are then reduced to fair value, which is typically determined by using a discounted cash flow model.
+Assets held for sale are to be reported at lower of its carrying amount or fair value less cost to sell.
+Judgment is required in estimating the sales price of assets held for sale and the time required to sell the assets.
+These estimates are based upon available market data and operating cash flows of the assets held for sale.

 Goodwill